ebanks31/React-Native-test-project/README.md

 # React-Native-test-project
-This is a test project as I learn React Native.
+This is a test project as I learning React Native.